jzpeepz/dynamo/docs/source/dynamoMethods.rst

    <p><a name="method-addFormHeaderButton"></a></p>
    <h4><code>addFormHeaderButton()</code></h4>
    <p>The <code>addFormHeaderButton</code> method let's you add a custom button on the header section of the dynamo form.
 Foreach time you call this function,
       a new button will appear on the header in the order you called the functions.
-By default, Dynamo creates a "Preview" button that is rendered if you are editing an item.
-The preview button's link will call the url() function that you created on your Dynamo model.
+By default, Dynamo creates a "View" button that is rendered if you are editing an item.
+The view button's link will call the url() function that you created on your Dynamo model.
 So if you created a Dynamo object called "FAQ", you would want to implement a function on that model called url().
 Check out the screenshots below</p>

 .. image:: images/addFormHeaderButton1.png